epomatti/typescript-boilerplate/README.md

 ## Roadmap

-Here are some ideas of can be done next:
+Here are some ideas of what can be done next:

 - [ ] Automatic changelog
 - [ ] Actions
 - [ ] Packages & Releases
 - [ ] Prettier
-- [ ] Convert config files to `.ts`
+- [ ] TypeScript for config files

 ## Contributing 🤝